8 Keys to Choosing the Best Merchandise for Your Retail Store

 How do you determine what merchandise is right for your store?
 How do you know if the vendor you've chosen will prove to be beneficial in the long run?
 What standards have you put in place to judge whether the merchandise you buy will be what customers want?

 Retailers must consider so many factors when buying new merchandise.
-To get on the right track, ask yourself the following eight questions.
-The answers will help you understand which decisions are good and which ones are "not so good" when it comes to buying new merchandise.
+To get on the right track, the following eight keys will help you understand which decisions are good and which ones are "not so good" when it comes to buying new merchandise.

 A retailer may have a “deep and narrow” merchandise philosophy.
 They carry a couple popular items in about seventeen colors and in every size imaginable.
 They decide the one product customers like and carry it to its death.